The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web

 \section{Abstract}

-Here we present a novel N-body simulation technique that allows us to compute ensemble statistics on a local basis, directly relating halo properties to their environment.
-This is achieved by the use of an ensemble simulation in which the otherwise independent realizations share the same fluctuations above a given cut-off scale.
-This produces a constrained ensemble where the LSS is common to all realizations while having an independent halo population.
-By generating a large number of semi-independent realizations we can effectively increase the local halo density by an arbitrary factor thus breaking the fundamental limit of the finite halo density (for a given halo mass range) determined by the halo mass function.

-This technique allows us to compute \textit{local ensemble statistics} of the matter/halo distribution at a particular position in space, removing the intrinsic stochasticity in the halo formation process and directly relating halo properties to their environment.
-This is a major improvement over global descriptors of the matter/halo distribution which can not resolve local variations.
+We present a new technique that allows us to compute ensemble statistics on a local basis, directly relating halo properties to their local environment.
+This is achieved by the use of a correlated ensemble in which the Large Scale Structure is common to all realizations while having each an independent halo population.
+The correlated ensemble can be stacked, effectively increasing the halo number density by an arbitrary factor, thus breaking the fundamental limit in the halo number density given by the haloe mass function.
+This technique allows us to compute \textit{local ensemble statistics} of the matter/haloe distribution at any position in the simulation box, while removing the intrinsic stochasticity in the halo formation process and directly relating halo properties to their environment.

-We introduce the \textit{Multum In Parvo} (MIP) constrained ensemble simulation consisting of 220 realizations of a 32 h$^{-1}$ Mpc box with $256^3$ particles each.
+We introduce the \textit{Multum In Parvo} (MIP) correlated ensemble simulation consisting of 220 realizations on a 32 h$^{-1}$ Mpc box with $256^3$ particles each.
 This is equivalent in terms of effective volume and number of particles to a box of $\sim 193$ h$^{-1}$ Mpc of side with $\sim 1540^3$ particles containing $\sim 5\times 10^6$ haloes with a minimum mass of $3.25 \times 10^9$ h$^{-1}$ M$_{\odot}$.
-The MIP simulation stands apart from all previous N-body simulations in its unprecedented high equivalent particle density and local halo density.

-We illustrate the potential of the technique presented here by computing the \textit{local mass function} at several characteristic environments and along a path from the center of a void to its border.
-We can study for the first time the effect of local environment in the height, shape and characteristic mass of the halo mass function.

-Future observations will provide detailed models of the galaxy density distribution allowing the use of constrained realizations in combination with ensemble simulations to derive accurate ``mean ensemble" properties of the local Universe.
+The potential of the technique presented here is illustrated by computing the local ensemble statistics of the halo ellipticity and halo shape-LSS alignment.
+We show that, while there are general trends in the ellipticity and alignment of haloes with their LSS, there are also significant spatial variations which has important implications for observational studies of galaxy shape and alignment.